-On March 25, 2022, the Company signed a binding term sheet with Glencore (together, with the Company, the "Parties"), with respect to a purchase agreement (the "Purchase Agreement"), which, if entered into, would provide Osisko Metals with an option (the "Gaspé Option") to acquire a 100% interest in the Gaspé Copper Project located near Murdochville, Québec.
+On March 25, 2022, the Corporation signed a binding term sheet with Glencore Canada Corporation ("Glencore"), which provides for, among other things, a grant of an option to Osisko Metals (the "Gaspé Option") to acquire a 100% interest in the Gaspé Copper Project located near Murdochville, Québec.
+On July 8, 2022, the Corporation provided notice to Glencore to exercise the Gaspé Option and Glencore and the Corporation entered into an asset purchase agreement for the acquisition of 100% interest in the Gaspé Copper Project (the "Purchase Agreement").

-On July 14, 2023, Osisko Metals exercised the Gaspé Option and acquired 100% interest in the Gaspé Copper Project.
-In connection with this transaction:
+On July 14, 2023, Osisko Metals completed the acquisition of the Gaspé Copper Project.
+In connection with this transaction and pursuant to the terms of the Purchase Agreement:

-- Glencore was issued a US\$25 million senior secured convertible debenture (the "Convertible Debenture") of the Company which is convertible into units of Osisko Metals at a price of \$0.40 per unit (each, a "Unit"), comprised of one Common Share and one-half Common Share purchase warrant of the Company (each whole warrant, a "Warrant").
-Each Warrant is exercisable by Glencore at an exercise price of \$0.46 per Common Share until July 14, 2026. - Glencore retained a 1% net smelter return ("NSR") royalty around the historical Mount Copper open pit and a 3% NSR royalty on all other minerals extracted from the Gaspé Copper Project. - Osisko Metals will make a cash payment of US\$20 million to Glencore upon the commencement of commercial production at the Gaspé Copper Project, which will be included in the cost of the Mine once it becomes payable. - The Company is required to incur a total of \$55 million in exploration, development and environmental expenditures, including permitting expenditures, over a period of four years, which commenced on March 25, 2022, with a minimum of \$20 million to be incurred by March 25, 2024, which was met during the year.
-A penalty will be payable to Glencore as a percentage of the expenditure deficit as compared to this commitment. - Osisko Metals entered into an offtake agreement with Glencore to purchase 100% of all the metal concentrates produced at the Gaspé Copper Project. - The Parties entered into an investor rights agreement (the "Investor Rights Agreement"), pursuant to which Glencore has been granted certain investor rights, provided that it maintains certain ownership thresholds in the Company.
+- Glencore was issued a US\$25 million senior secured convertible debenture (the "Convertible Debenture") of the Corporation which is convertible into units of Osisko Metals at a price of \$0.40 per unit (each, a "Unit"), comprised of one Common Share and one-half Common Share purchase warrant of the Corporation (each whole warrant, a "Warrant").
+Each Warrant is exercisable by Glencore at an exercise price of \$0.46 per Common Share until July 14, 2026. - Glencore retained a 1% net smelter return ("NSR") royalty around the historical Mount Copper open pit and a 3% NSR royalty on all other minerals extracted from the Gaspé Copper Project. - Osisko Metals agreed to make a deferred cash payment of US\$20 million to Glencore upon the commencement of commercial production at the Gaspé Copper Project, which will be included in the cost of the Mine once it becomes payable. - The Corporation is required to incur a total of \$55 million in exploration, development and environmental expenditures, including permitting expenditures, over a period of four years, which commenced on March 25, 2022, with a minimum of \$20 million to be incurred by March 25, 2024, which was met during the year.
+A penalty will be payable to Glencore as a percentage of the expenditure deficit as compared to this commitment. - Osisko Metals entered into an offtake agreement with Glencore to purchase 100% of all the metal concentrates produced at the Gaspé Copper Project. - Osisko Metals and Glencore entered into an investor rights agreement (the "Investor Rights Agreement"), pursuant to which Glencore has been granted certain investor rights, provided that it maintains certain ownership thresholds in the Corporation.
 Among other things, the Investor Rights Agreement provides Glencore with the right to designate one director for appointment to the Board, participation rights in future equity issuances, piggyback registration rights and the right to maintain its pro-rata position in Osisko Metals.